Skip to Content (Press Enter) Skip to Footer (Press Enter)

 But whatever those values or constraints are, if those choices are not put in writing, it can fall to someone’s next of kin to choose an option after death.

 At its most simple level, the next of kin is someone’s closest relative.
 The next of kin (abbreviated as NOK) is the person who is authorized to make certain choices after death for their loved one.
-Among those is choosing cremation or burial and filing the appropriate paperwork with the funeral provider.
+Among those is choosing cremation or burial and filing the appropriate legal paperwork with the funeral provider.
 The next of kin designation can also be important for other aspects of after-life affairs if someone has died without a will (also called intestacy), like dividing their property.

 Laws about the funeral industry and next of kin vary in each state.
 Every state will have a hierarchy in which relatives can sign paperwork.
 Often, the first choice is the spouse.
-However, planning with a funeral provider or leaving behind legal paperwork can help you avoid the complexity and confusion of next of kin laws.
+However, planning with a funeral provider or leaving behind legal paperwork can help you avoid the complexity and confusion of next-of-kin laws.
 If you make your own decisions and leave behind the proper documents, it will not be necessary to move the choice of your disposition to the next of kin.

 The best person to authorize your cremation is you.
 If you don’t have your wishes in writing or clearly articulated to your family, here are some important points to consider: